 Once you add a basic tool set in your car, you’ll never want to be without one.

-The most common items to add in your car tool kit include wrenches, sockets, and pliers.
+The most common items to add to your car tool kit include wrenches, sockets, and pliers.
 Additional items include screwdrivers, electric tape, and a pressure gauge, a hammer, duct tape, scissors, and rope.

 A tool kit like this will be useful in an emergency situation for fixing the vehicle.
 But it’s also awesome to have one with you while you are visiting friends or relatives that may not have some of these items on hand.